 Acrid was a sludgy/doomy/grindy-metalcore band from Mississauga that was initiated by Neil Rodman on vocals, Jeff Almond on guitar and Dave Buschemeyer on drums.
 This was in November of 1995, right after Jeff Almond had quit Ignorance Never Settles (he was still playing bass in Montgomery 21).
 They didn’t have a bassist and Ryan Hunter (still in Ignorance Never Settles) was brought in.
 Dave was also from the same scene, having played in the pre-INS band Unheard and playing guitar in New Day Rising at the time.
 Neil Rodman was a friend of New Day Rising who rehearsed with them and would later sing backup vocals at some of their live shows.
 Dave had always wanted to start a band with Neil, and so they did.
 The name “Acrid” was chosen because it meant exactly what they were representing with their sound, although they always considered themselves “Emo kids who played Grindcore”.
 Early influences came from Black Sabbath, Downcast, Groundwork, Rorschach and Struggle.

 Acrid played their first show on January 13th 1996 at “The Church” (Erin Mills United Church) with Blake, Shoulder, New Day Rising, Shotmaker and Colossus of the Fall.
 All The Church shows were put up by Neil and Dave with occasional help from Mike Charette (of Ignorance Never Settles).
 More shows soon followed in Oakville, one at the YMCA and one at Legions.
-Then, at another Church show where Racer and Grade were playing, Kyle Bishop (who was signing in Grade) walked in and was blown away by Acrid’s music and asked Jeff if he could join as their second guitarist, announcing he had never heard anyone like them before.
+Then, at another Church show where Racer and Grade were playing, Kyle Bishop (who was singing in Grade) walked in and was blown away by Acrid’s music and asked Jeff if he could join as their second guitarist, announcing he had never heard anyone like them before.
 Kyle had only been playing guitar for less than two years but he seemed dedicated and Jeff wanted to give him a try.
 After the first practice with Kyle that April, Ryan left to dedicate himself solely to Ignorance Never Settles and school and Dave, who never felt comfortable playing drums (he was a self-proclaimed “genius guitarist”), quit because he could not stand Kyle.
 Gates of Dawn bassist Alexandra Lamoureux joined them, having been friends with Neil and Kyle for some time (Kyle had also played in Jonathan Thomas with her brother Eric Lamoureux).
 For one rehearsal Acrid jammed with Joel Fisher, who was at the time playing in Skew-G, on drums, but that didn’t work out so Alex quickly brought in fellow Gates of Dawn member Mike Maxymuik as a permanent drummer.
 The first show with this new line-up was at the Oakville YMCA on May 17th 1996 with Church of the Bombs, Bree and Chauvez.
 The influences then shifted to reflect solely on Black Sabbath, Cannibal Corpse and Rorschach.
 Though the band was mostly straight-edge from the start, it was with this line-up that they began expressing it and promoting it.

 By June they were ready to record their first demo.
 They went directly to the best studio in the local hardcore scene, Signal 2 Noise and recorded eight songs with legendary producer Rob Sanzo on June 22nd and 23rd of 1996.
 Four of these songs (“97.3%”, “Draize”, “Joan Cleaver” and “Ben Dover”) were dubbed on tapes and packaged in empty cigarette boxes covered with Acrid stickers.
 The idea came from Neil, not only to save money on buying the cases but because it was something no one had done before.
 While they were at a friend’s house, they noticed that his parents never threw out their cigarette packages.
 The band started using those to make the first copies but soon were forced to hit the bingo parlors to find supplies in order to meet the demand for the demo.
 The insert listed Singled Out Records, an imprint that Kyle had created to release Acrid’s material.
 In July 1996, Acrid went on their first tour.
 With the help of No Idea Records, which Kyle had met on the 1995 Grade tour, they booked a month’s worth of shows.
 They toured all the east coast all the way down to Florida, where they played a mini-tour.
 The Florida tour was joined by Assück who became great friends with the band.
 It was on this tour that they were also approached by Ferret Records (after playing with Endeavor in South Carolina) as well as Bloodlink Records, but the band had only their demo and by the time more material was recorded, they had offers from other labels.